laravel/docs/queues.md

 <a name="queue-workers-and-deployment"></a>
 ### Queue Workers & Deployment

-Since queue workers are long-lived processes, they will not pick up changes to your code without being restarted.
+Since queue workers are long-lived processes, they will not notice changes to your code without being restarted.
 So, the simplest way to deploy an application using queue workers is to restart the workers during your deployment process.
 You may gracefully restart all of the workers by issuing the `queue:restart` command:

     php artisan queue:restart

-This command will instruct all queue workers to gracefully "die" after they finish processing their current job so that no existing jobs are lost.
-Since the queue workers will die when the `queue:restart` command is executed, you should be running a process manager such as [Supervisor](#supervisor-configuration) to automatically restart the queue workers.
+This command will instruct all queue workers to gracefully exit after they finish processing their current job so that no existing jobs are lost.
+Since the queue workers will exit when the `queue:restart` command is executed, you should be running a process manager such as [Supervisor](#supervisor-configuration) to automatically restart the queue workers.

-> {tip} The queue uses the [cache](/docs/{{version}}/cache) to store restart signals, so you should verify a cache driver is properly configured for your application before using this feature.
+> {tip} The queue uses the [cache](/docs/{{version}}/cache) to store restart signals, so you should verify that a cache driver is properly configured for your application before using this feature.

 <a name="job-expirations-and-timeouts"></a>
 ### Job Expirations & Timeouts